ApexRMS/landfireupdate/README.md

 `NW GeoArea` project, and the scenario you would like to run and press `run` in the main toolbar.
 Results can be viewed directly in the graphical user interface (GUI) by creating [Charts](http://docs.syncrosim.com/how_to_guides/results_chart_window.html) and [Maps](http://docs.syncrosim.com/how_to_guides/results_map_window.html).
+You can also export tabular and map data to be viewed externally.

 NOTE that using the GUI is optional and the scenario can also be run directly through the SyncroSim commandline or by using the rsyncrosim package for R.